VOLUME 4 Aircraft equipment and operational authorizations

 3) Since protection of these areas or zones is critical to safe

 as signs, markings, or lighting) must be provided for identifying the boundaries

-of these areas to pilots and operators of other vehicular
+of these areas to pilots and operators of other vehicular traffic.
+ATC procedures

-Visual aids are also important for the safe and expeditious guidance and control of
+aids are also important for the safe and expeditious guidance and control of

 1) All lighting systems should be monitored by ATC so that timely

 visual inspections of all sections of the lighting systems are normally used